microsoft-dx/xamarin-fundamentals/7. SQLite/README.md

 After we have everything set-up, we can start and implement our custom functionality.

 #### Entities
-An entity is the abstractization of data that comes from a database context in a certain form.
+An entity is the abstraction of data that comes from a database context in a certain form.
 We will create a `ShoppingItem` class which will act as an entity which we will use when fetching or updating data from the database.
-In our case, the database is using a Code-First approach, meaning that we first create our abstractization in the code and after that we push it to create the database tables with specific tables and other confiuration settings.
+In our case, the database is using a Code-First approach, meaning that we first create our abstraction in the code and after that we push it to create the database tables with specific tables and other configuration settings.
 To maintain consistency, we will create a folder called `Entities` in the .NETStandard project and put our `ShoppingItem` class inside it:

 ```cs
 public class ShoppingItem